 The Temples of Pagan

-Audley Burma country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Burma.
+Audley Myanmar country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Myanmar.

 Once known as the city of four million pagodas, the ruins of Pagan offer visitors a glimpse of a nation at the height of its powers.

-Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometres, a remarkable footprint of a glorious period in Burma’s history.
+Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometres, a remarkable footprint of a glorious period in Myanmar’s history.

 Although an earthquake in 1975 destroyed many of the pagodas, around 3,000 religious structures remain.

 Pagan began to flourish in 874 AD when King Pyinbya moved the capital here, but it was not until the reign of Bamar King Anawrahta that the ‘golden period’ of Pagan commenced.

 In 1057 Anawrahta overwhelmed the Mon capital of Thaton, capturing over 30,000 prisoners, including the Mon royal family.
 Yet the influence of the Mons was key to the development of Pagan.